nus-cs2113-AY2021S1/tp/docs/team/nazrylLim.md

 *Roles (short for ‘in charge of role’): Description*

-- Architecture: Worked with Jun Xiang on setting up the project, planned on the basic flow of the project and provided coding standards for programmers to follow.
+- Architecture: Worked with Jun Xiang on setting up the project, planned on logic of the project structure.
+Provides coding standards for programmers to follow.
 - In charge of `add-n`,`delete-n`, `edit-n` of the code.

 ## Summary of Contributions